aspymid/simple-aht20-driver/README.md

 To compile and run as a test, open the code and define the symbol "testing".
 This will enable the compilation to the testing code i.e. it defines the "main" procedure.

 Prerequisite:
-  -linux on a Raspberry Pi
+  - linux on a Raspberry Pi

-  -a correctly connected aht20 device on the default i2c bus.
+  - a correctly connected aht20 device on the default i2c bus.

-  -pigpio library
+  - pigpio library

 To compile: gcc aht20.c -lpigpio -o testing

 To test, as root: ./testing

-The folloing is the relevent datasheet : http://www.aosong.com/userfiles/files/media/Data%20Sheet%20AHT20.pdf
+The following is the relevant datasheet : http://www.aosong.com/userfiles/files/media/Data%20Sheet%20AHT20.pdf